elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Explain the function and syntax of the string substring() method in JavaScript?
+### Can you describe the purpose of the substring() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The string substring() method returns the part of the string between start and end.
-It accepts two arguments, including the start (required) and end points.
-This process is almost the same as slice, but it allows the start to be greater than the end.
-If "start" is greater than "end", this method will swap the two arguments, meaning str.substring(1, 4) == str.substring(4, 1).
-The substring() method (unlike slice) does not support negative arguments.
-They get treated as 0.
-The start position is required, and the end point, if omitted, it extracts the rest of the string.
+  <div><strong>Interview Response:</strong> In JavaScript, the "substring" method returns a new string consisting of characters extracted from the original string.
+It takes start and end positions as arguments and does not modify the original string.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />